Barry Dransfield: Background

 Together with his brother Robin, he was a member of a bluegrass/old-time band while still in his teens.
-Always innovative, he generally avoids electric instruments.
-The instrumental "Blacksmith", on Fiddler's Dream, is a complex set of variations in Romantic Paganini style, with no obvious relation to the song "Blacksmith", but ending with a double-tracked voice of Dransfield singing the opening line, "Oh, A Blacksmith Courted Me".
+Always innovative, he generally avoided electric instruments.
+The instrumental "Blacksmith", on Fiddler's Dream, is a complex set of variations in Romantic Paganini style, with no obvious relation to the song "Blacksmith", but ending with a double-tracked voice of Dransfield singing the finishing line, "Oh, Witness Have I None, save God Almighty".
 Fiddler's Dream has been re-issued on Castle with many bonus tracks.

+Dransfield died on 14 June 2026, aged 79.
+He had been hospitalised with a lung infection in May, and had been diagnosed with Alzheimer's disease three years prior.

-In films
+In television and film

-Dransfield has composed music for several films for TV and the wide screen: S.O.S.
-Titanic, Adelaide Harris, Play Away, Samson an Delilah (1985), Ballymena Opera House and The Wreck of the Julie Plante (1985).
+Dransfield composed music for several films for television and the wide screen: S.O.S.
+Titanic, Adelaide Harris, Play Away, Samson and Delilah (1985), Ballymena Opera House and The Wreck of the Julie Plante (1985).
 He acted the part of the blind fiddler in The Bounty (1984) (with Mel Gibson and Anthony Hopkins).
 In 1986, he changed career to become a so-called "Fiddle Doctor", repairing violins and cellos.
 In 1994, he joined the Steeleye Span UK tour.